|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 17: Ancient Capital of Yarkand, to Kashgar

 Today we will explore Yarkand, the ancient capital of several Uighur Kingdoms and a vital station on the old Silk Road.
 Yarkand can trace its history back almost 2000 years.
 We visit the Golden Mosque (built in 1533) and its graveyard, including several hundred-year-old tombs.
-On the way to Kashgar, we may stop in the 'knife town' of Yengisar, well known for its hand-made knives where we can visit a local knife factory to see the skilled artisans work.
 This evening enjoy dinner with a local Uighur family in their home.

 Day 18: Tashkurgan, Tajik Villages and Nomadic Herdsman